leostera/q-lang/CAPTAINS_LOG.md

 For next time:
-* how do we ensure that all expressions get their diagnostic in, even when we are out of a file?
+* how do we ensure that all expressions get their diagnostic in, even when we are out of a file (reached EOF)?

 * what is the distinction between parsing errors and diagnostics